Bobby Bowden, led Florida State football dynasty, dies at 91

 Bowden once quipped that his headstone would read, ”But he played Miami,” a one-liner that came the day after the Hurricanes escaped with a 17-16 win in 1991 when the Seminoles missed a field goal wide right in the final seconds.
 Miami also won in similar fashion in 2002 when a field-goal try went wide left, much to Bowden’s chagrin.

+”Bobby Bowden has meant everything to Florida State athletics and so much to college football in general,” Florida State athletic director David Coburn said. ”He is a part of the heart and soul of FSU, but it goes beyond even that – he is a big part of the history of the game.”

+Bowden was also the patriarch of college football’s most colorful coaching family.
+Son Tommy Bowden had a 90-49 record at Tulane and Clemson, and Terry was 47-17-1 at Auburn.
+Another son, Jeff, served 13 years coaching wide receivers for his father at Florida State and six seasons as offensive coordinator before he resigned in 2006 after Florida State’s offense slumped to its lowest production in a quarter century.

 Bobby Bowden left West Virginia to take over a Florida State program in 1976 that had produced just four wins the three previous seasons.
-The Seminoles went 5-6 in Bowden’s first year and never again experienced a losing season under Bowden.
+The Seminoles went 5-6 in Bowden’s first year and never again experienced a losing season with him in charge.

+”You face similar tasks of motivation, preparation, teamwork, discipline,” Bowden said. ”I probably get the most satisfaction out of putting in the strategies and watching them play out.”

 ”The first championship was more of a relief,” Bowden said. ”I think I was able to enjoy the second one a little more.”